alpakpinar/alpakpinar.github.io/index.md

 ## About

 I am a Physics PhD student at Boston University, working on the CMS Experiment at CERN.
 Currently, I'm working on the development of a Python based data analysis framework, [bucoffea](https://github.com/bu-cms/bucoffea).
 Interested in problems involving large scale data analysis and application of supervised/unsupervised machine learning to inference problems.
+Also interested in music and drumming.

 ## Several Projects